Honouring Dorothy Napangardi

 All of our dancing belongs there… when I paint I think of the old days, as a happy little girl knowing my grand-father’s Dreaming…

-Five years ago, gifted artist Dorothy Napangardi was tragically killed in a car accident after a day spent doing what she loved most - hunting out bush, surrounded by family and friends.
+Gifted artist Dorothy Napangardi was tragically killed in a car accident in 2013 after a day spent doing what she loved most - hunting out bush, surrounded by family and friends.

 This exhibition looks back on some of the diverse works by one of Gallery Gondwana’s key artist, Dorothy Napangardi.
 The works presented are from Gallery Gondwana’s Collection and are being released for sale…

 Dorothy was one of the leading artists of the contemporary Aboriginal art movement, and had the honour of being the 2nd indigenous artist to be given a solo survey exhibition at the MCA (Museum of Contemporary Art), Sydney.
 The exhibition for Napangardi was held from 10 Dec 2002 to 9 Mar 2003 and traced 11 years of her painting career from 1991 to 2002.

 Dorothy Napangardi - her work Salt on Mina Mina was the winner of the 2001, 18th National Aboriginal and Torres Strait Islander Art Award

 Winner of the Telstra First Prize - 18th National Aboriginal & Torres Strait Islander Art Award

 This painting depicts a major women’s ceremonial site known as Mina Mina, near Lake McKay in the Tanami Desert.